 Recoverable Damages in a Medical Malpractice Case

 Although every malpractice case is unique, you can pursue compensation for current and future medical bills, lost wages, loss of future income, pain and suffering, and related damages.
 If your loved one died as a result of negligent medical care, you may be able to seek wrongful death compensation.
 This includes funeral and burial costs, loss of guidance/companionship, and loss of your loved one’s financial support.

 Our medical malpractice attorneys can prepare the necessary documentation to support your claim.

 It is important to act quickly, though.
 Florida law requires that you file medical malpractice lawsuits within two years from the date of discovery, as stated in Florida Statutes §95.11(4)(b).
 The sooner you contact us, the better.
 You may think there is no rush to take legal action, but a lawyer from our firm needs ample time to build a strong case.
 We do not want evidence to vanish or for eyewitnesses’ memories to fade.
 Let us get to work today.

-How Can I Contact a Lawyer to Assist my Case?
+How Can I Contact a Medical Malpractice Lawyer to Assist My Naples Case?

 At the Law Offices of Anidjar & Levine, we fight for your right to compensation after the damaging effects of medical malpractice.
 We work hard to make sure you receive what you need to begin the recovery process.
 We offer responsive legal care, answering any questions you may have at any time as you will have your attorney’s phone number.
 You will also receive frequent updates on your case.